 Jordon McClain is the Founder and CEO of a small indie game company called Steel Cyclone Studios.
 Currently Jordon is teaching himself Game Art, Design and Development in his spare time.
 Jordon is creating a videogame built upon his in-house engine known as the Cyclone Game Engine.
 The Cyclone Game Engine is a 2D/ 3D game engine built upon MonoGame and the XNA Framework to help make it easier and save time creating games.
 The game engine is not perfect by any means.
 The game engine is still in its infancy stages of development which is why its not available yet to the community.
 The Cyclone Game Engine is primarily built to serve the needs of Steel Cyclone Studios' game projects.
 Once it is further developed, Jordon plans on releasing it.
 Jordon's ultimate aim is to make it into the videogame industry and join the greats of videogame designers.
 In the meantime, Jordon is trying to hone his skills and learn as much as possible.

 This next recent update did some major positive changes graphically.
 I enabled HDR in the settings menu on the PS4 as well and was blown away even more so.
 I played through the trial and the environments are huge!
 The gameplay improves as the player progresses and unlocks more gear and weapon attachments.
 Its a shame the game didn't release with these enhancements visually.
 Already its been highly criticized as one of the worst looking games, but the update makes it one of the best visually.
-Before the update, the texture resolution on the models was very low and there was not enough color.
-The game just seemed rushed and incomplete not only graphically but gameplay wise as well.
-Now with the update, the resolution on the models has greatly improved.
-It looks like they added improved lighting and shaders.
-There also seems to be mapping techniques added such as normal, bump and specular but I am uncertain which techniques were applied.
-These are just guesses.
-However, this new update really displays the power of CryEngine visually.
+Before the update, there was not enough color.
+The game just seemed rushed and incomplete; not only graphically, but gameplay wise as well.
+Now with the update, it looks like they added improved lighting and shaders. his new update really displays the power of CryEngine visually.

 As I played through the game, there are moments were I ran out of ammo pretty fast.
 Ammo was easily replenished by looting defeated enemies on the ground.
 To go along with the weapon customization, what if players could craft their own melee weapons when they run out of ammo for their guns?
 There are so many models and props in the environment, what if players could find scattered junk and build their own melee weapon?
 More enemy types would be interesting but I have not beaten the game yet so don't take my word on that.
 At release, this game was highly rushed, poorly optimized and unfinished.
 It still feels unfinished and I had a lot of high hopes for this game.
 It has so much potential: weapon upgrades, open-world, looting..
 I wish the character you play as had a voice but.. he doesn't.
 Characters in the game makes decisions for you.
 What really hurt people's gameplay experiece before the update was the poor optimization which resulted in low frame-rates and for many it hindered their gameplay experience.
 The game is not terrible and I felt some reviews were too harsh but improvements can still definitely be made.